-My Big Bold Cabled Christmas Stocking has been a fan favorite for several years, but I hope you'll find a new favorite with this year's 2019 Christmas Stocking Crochet Along!
-While designing this year's stockings I had a really hard time deciding on just one or two, so I ended up with five new crochet stocking designs.
-I've included a variety of styles in hopes to provide a little something for everyone.
+My Big Bold Cabled Christmas Stocking has been a fan favorite Christmas stocking pattern for several years, but I hope you’ll find a new favorite with this year’s 2019 Christmas Stocking Crochet Along!
+While designing this year’s crochet stocking pattern I had a really hard time deciding on just one or two, so I ended up with five new crochet Xmas stocking patterns.
+I’ve included a variety of styles in hopes to provide a little something for everyone.

 This stocking was designed for the 2019 Christmas Stocking Crochet Along.
-To find out how you can participate in this year's CAL & enter to win PRIZES, please visit my blog HERE.
-You'll find CAL & giveaway info, you'll also find links to all 5 free crochet stocking patterns.
+To find out how you can participate in this year’s CAL & enter to win PRIZES, please visit my blog post.
+You’ll find CAL & giveaway info, you’ll also find links to all 5 free crochet Christmas stocking patterns.

 Yarn

-I chose Lion Brand Yarns Go For Faux in the color Bear for the cuff and faux fur poms on my Diamonds & Fur Christmas Stocking.
+I chose Lion Brand Yarns Go For Faux in the color Bear for the cuff and faux fur poms for this Christmas crochet stocking.
 Go For Faux yarn is a super bulky yarn that is available in 12 great colors.
 There are so many gorgeous color combinations possible!

 Lion Brand Yarns also has a Go For Faux Thick & Quick.
 When yarn shopping, make sure to grab the original Go For Faux, super bulky 6 yarn and not the think & quick 7 weight yarn.

-For the stocking I chose Lion Brand Yarn's Vanna's Choice in White.
+For the crochet Christmas socks, I chose Lion Brand Yarn’s Vanna’s Choice in White.
 The combination of the white yarn, the stitch pattern and the faux fur creates a stunning crochet stocking.

 Diamonds & Fur Christmas Stocking – FREE CROCHET STOCKING PATTERN